Geomorphological division of the Czech Republic

 In terms of geomorphological division, the Czech Republic is a very diverse territory, located in the territory of four geomorphological provinces within four geomorphological subsystems.
 The Bohemian Massif within the sub-system of Hercynian Forest forms three quarters of the country.
 The southeastern and eastern part of the Czech territory belongs to the Western Carpathians within the Carpathian Mountains.
-The remaining two provinces, Western Pannonian Basin within the Pannonian Basin and North European Plain within the European Plain, cover only a small part of the Czech territory in the southeast and the northeast.
+The remaining two provinces, Western Pannonian Plain within the Pannonian Basin and North European Plain within the European Plain, cover only a small part of the Czech territory in the southeast and northeast.

 The provinces are further subdivided into subprovinces, macroregions, mesoregions, microregions and areas.
 The generally accepted division of the relief of the Czech Republic into subprovinces, macroregions and mesoregions is given below.